onealar1/Github-Assignment-CSCI-3323/STEPS.md

     2 - added steps for commit 7

+    3 - commit changes in github desktop

+        a. go to changes tab

+        b. select the files that were changed

+        c. add the message "Commit 3" and commit to the bug-fix branch

+        d. push to origin

+### Commit 8:

+    1 - added another meme

+    2 - added steps for commit 8

-    2 - commit changes in github desktop
+    3 - commit changes in github desktop

         a. go to changes tab